Was Dr Crippen innocent of his wife's murder?

 One line of evidence comes from John Trestrail, a toxicologist who has long puzzled over the mutilation of the corpse.
 The remains found were a torso without bones or sex organs.

 Mutilation is extremely unusual behaviour among poisoners, Mr Trestrail says.
 "A poisoner wants the death to appear natural so he can get a death certificate.
 This is the only case I know of where the victim was dismembered.
-It doesn't make sense."'He finally cracked'
+It doesn't make sense."

 Mr Trestrail brought in Professor David Foran, director of forensic science at Michigan State University, who led DNA analysis on the scarred skin of the corpse used in the trial.
 It was demanding work over two years, retrieving tissue preserved in formaldehyde from the glass slide it was attached to with pine resin.